ashwini122/dropoutassignment/README.md

    select students whose sum(attended) < 100
    ---------------------------------------------------------------------------

-   After this we can do a count(studentID) by doing a group by on state an year on the above result which we received as count
+   After this we can do a count of studentID by doing a group by on state an year on the above result which we received as count
   ---------------------------------------------------------------------------------------------------------------

    this will return the number students who have not attended 10th for that particular year for that particular state

-   Do  goup by on state and do a sum(count) for all the years and store it as total
+   Do  goup by on state and do a count column, df('count').sum()  for all the years and store it as total
   -------------------------------------------------------------------------------------------

    This will give the sum total sum of students for all years in one particular state who have not attended 10th